manofgod747/Economics/README.md

 ### Linear Models
 Classical Economic theory is based on linear mathematical models that try to predict future economic activity.
 There is nothing linear about complicated human societies.
 Economic theories need more sophisticated mathematical tools if predictions are to be made.
 Predictions also need clear problem definitions.
 What can we predict and what should we try to predict?
 I.e. what is the goal of economic theory?
 Modern economics makes no effort in providing clarity.

+Modern economic theory can be seen as a set of untested disconnected hypothesis.